Thema – the subject category scheme for a global book trade

 “Thema is a multilingual subject category scheme designed to meet the needs of publishers, retailers and trade intermediaries in all sectors of the global book publishing business.
 It is managed by an international group of stakeholders, and is free to use.
 Thema aims to enhance the merchandising, discoverability and potential sales of books by simplifying the communication of accurate and detailed subject information across international markets and reducing the need to maintain numerous national subject schemes.”

-Thema is intended for use by all parts of the book trade: unlike other book trade subject classifications, it aims to be globally applicable.
-And in contrast to various library classifications that are used internationally, it is tailored for commercial use within the trade.
+Thema is intended for use by all parts of the book business, from publishers to retailers, and even in public libraries.
+Unlike other book trade subject classifications, it aims to be globally applicable.
+And in contrast to various academic library classifications that are used internationally, it is tailored for commercial use within the trade.
 It is a flexible standard that allows each market to retain its unique cultural voice while still presenting a unified subject hierarchy that rationalises book classification.
 The goals of Thema are to reduce the duplication of effort required by the many distinct national subject schemes, and to eliminate the need for scheme-to-scheme mapping that inevitably degrades the accuracy of classification, by providing a single scheme for broad international use.
 It can be used alongside existing national schemes like BIC, BISAC, WGS or CLIL, and has the potential to eventually replace them (though this is not an immediate goal).

 Thema version 1.2 was released at the end of May 2016.
-Not all resources are available yet, but translations, mappings and other material will be made available here as they are completed.
+Not all resources are available yet, but translations, mappings and other material will be made available here as they are completed (or updated from 1.1).
 The new version contains around 125 new subject categories and 150 new national extension qualifiers, but retains full backward compatibility with version 1.1.
 Every language also includes minor refinements to the wording of headings to make meanings clearer.

 - Executive briefing – a high-level overview of Thema (PDF)